Why Rhumb Lines are not the Shortest Path

-When pilots want to fly a constant track direction, they’ll follow rhumb lines (or loxodromes).
+When pilots want to fly in a constant track direction, they’ll follow rhumb lines (or loxodromes).

 Rhumb lines have constant bearings and cross all meridians at the same angle.